-3. Government incentives and policies
+3. State government incentives and policies

-The number of STCs generated is dependent on uptake of eligible technologies by households and businesses, which is in turn influenced by financial incentives and regulations such as federal and state rebates, state-based FiT schemes, and building standards.
+The number of STCs created is dependent on uptake of eligible technologies by households and businesses, which is in turn influenced by financial incentives and regulations such as federal and state rebates, state-based FiT schemes, and building standards.
 The energy efficiency building standards impact the choice of water heaters installed in new houses.
-The forecasts provided by Jacobs (section 6) account for government policies and programs explicitly or implicitly.
+The forecasts provided by Jacobs account for government policies and programs explicitly or implicitly.